- BRP Home

-Research Area: Statistical methodology, survey methodology, risk perceptions, health cognitions, end-of-life
+Research Area: Statistical methodology, survey methodology, data harmonization, health cognitions, end-of-life

-Richard Moser is a Program Director in the Behavioral Research Program's (BRP) Science of Research and Technology Branch (SRTB), housed within the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-He provides analytic support for BRP's research projects, including research design, statistical methodology, and program evaluation.
-Richard serves as the Health Information National Trends Survey's (HINTS) data coordinator and as the liaison for NCI's Cancer Prevention Fellowship Program.
-He directs the Grid-Enabled Measures (GEM) project, which is a web-based portal to promote the use of standardized health research measures and data sharing using technologically-mediated social participation.
+Richard (Rick) P. Moser, Ph.D., is the Fellowship Training and Research Methods Coordinator in the Behavioral Research Program's Office of the Associate Director, which is housed within the Division of Cancer Control and Population Sciences at the National Cancer Institute (NCI).
+He directs the fellowship training program for the Division and provides analytic support for BRP research projects, including research design, data access, and statistical methodology.
+Dr. Moser serves as the Health Information National Trends Survey's (HINTS) data coordinator, and he directs the Grid-Enabled Measures (GEM) project, which is a web-based portal that uses technologically mediated social participation to promote the use of standardized health research measures and data sharing.

-Dr. Moser's research interests include statistical methodology, health cognitions, and end-of-life issues.
-Before joining NCI, he worked at the Palo Alto, California, Veterans Affairs Hospital performing alcoholism research, taught statistics at several Bay Area psychology graduate programs, and consulted for a leading statistical software company.
+Dr. Moser's research interests include statistical methodology, survey methods, data harmonization practices, health cognitions, and end-of-life issues.
+Before joining NCI, he conducted alcoholism research at the Palo Alto, California, Veterans Affairs Hospital.
+He also taught statistics at several Bay Area psychology graduate programs and consulted for a leading statistical software company.
 He is an author or co-author on more than 65 peer-reviewed journal articles and several book chapters spanning a range of topics including survey methodology, analytic procedures, health behaviors, and innovative uses of data.